About hybrid working

 It places a greater focus on the work you do rather than where or when you do it.

 We're developing hybrid working for the council that:

 - reduces our carbon footprint across the city

 The information in the hybrid working pages can support you and your team to make new working arrangements.

 What we’re doing

 We're speaking to staff to help us decide how we adopt a hybrid working model that is right for us.

-When we can open our offices, we'll work with services to try new ways of using our spaces.
-We’ll make sure the offices are being used in a safe and effective way.
+With our offices now open, we're working with services to try new ways of using our spaces.
+We’re making sure the offices are being used in a safe and effective way.

 Based on what we learn from speaking to staff, we'll agree our long term hybrid working plan by mid-2022.

 Until then, we'll support managers and staff to take on hybrid working arrangements.
 We'll help everyone work in the best way possible.